NilPointer-Software/bdfd-wiki/src/guides/slashCommands.md

     > 📝 Guild slash commands doesn't appear in DMs unlike global slash commands.
 # Getting started
-Before we start, you need **1.18.8** version of the app or later.
+Before we start, you need **2.0.18** version of the app or later.

 ### Inviting the bot
 - Method #1
    - Visit [Discord Developer](https://discord.com/developers/applications) official website and select your bot application.
-   - Click hamburger icon on top left of the website and choose `OAuth2` tab.
+   - Click hamburger icon `≡` on top-left of the website and choose `OAuth2` tab.
-   - Then, in `OAuth2` tab.
-Click `URL Generator` sub-tab.
+   - In `OAuth2` tab, click `URL Generator` sub-tab.
-   - Choose `bot` & `application.commands` in scope part and your desired bot permissions.
+   - Choose `bot` & `application.commands` in scope part and desired bot permissions.
-   - Copy the generated url below and invite your bot to your server.
+   - Copy the generated url below and invite your bot into your server.

 - Method #2
    - Open BDFD app and select your bot.